cosmos/gaia/docs/modules/globalfee.md

 # Gaia Fees and Fees Checks

 ## Fee Parameters
-The CosmosHub allows managing fees using 3 parameters:
+The CosmosHub allows managing fees using 4 parameters:

-1. setting global fees (`MinimumGasPricesParam`) Global fees are defined at the network level by setting `MinimumGasPricesParam`, via [Gov Proposals](https://hub.cosmos.network/main/governance/proposals/)
+1. Global fees (`MinimumGasPricesParam`)
+Global fees are defined at the network level by setting `MinimumGasPricesParam` in global fee params, via [Gov Proposals](https://hub.cosmos.network/main/governance/proposals/)

-2. `minimum-gas-prices`
+2. `minimum-gas-prices` in `app.toml`
 This parameter is part of the node configuration, it can be set in the `config/app.toml` configuration file.

-3. `bypass-min-fee-msg-types`
+3. `bypass-min-fee-msg-types` and `max_total_bypass_min_fee_msg_gas_usage`.
-This parameter is part of the node configuration, it can be set in the `config/app.toml` configuration file.
+ These two parameters are also part of global fee params.
-This represents a list of message types that will be excluded from paying any fees for inclusion in a block.
+   `bypass-min-fee-msg-types` represents a list of message types that will be excluded from paying any fees for inclusion in a block, `max_total_bypass_min_fee_msg_gas_usage` is the limit of `bypass-min-fee-msg-types` gas usage.

-Both global fees (`MinimumGasPricesParam`) and `minimum-gas-prices` represent a list of coins, each denoted by an amount and domination as defined by [sdk.DecCoins](https://github.com/cosmos/cosmos-sdk/blob/82ce891aa67f635f3b324b7a52386d5405c5abd0/types/dec_coin.go#L158)

 ## Concepts

 ## Global Fees

+Global Fees module has three params that can be set by gov proposal `param-change`:
+- `MinimumGasPricesParam`
+- `BypassMinFeeMsgTypes`
+- `maxTotalBypassMinFeeMsgGasUsage`

+### Global Fee Params: `MinimumGasPricesParam`

-Global fees consist of a list of `sdk.DecCoins` e.g., `[1uatom, 2stake]`.
+Global fees consist of a list of [`sdk.DecCoins`](https://github.com/cosmos/cosmos-sdk/blob/82ce891aa67f635f3b324b7a52386d5405c5abd0/types/dec_coin.go#L158).
 Every transaction must pay per unit of gas **at least** one of the amounts stated in this list in the corresponding denomination (denom).
 By this notion, global fees allow a network to impose a minimum transaction fee.

 The paid fees must be paid in at least one denom from the global fees list and the corresponding amount per unit of gas must be greater than or equal to the corresponding amount in the global fees list.